DmitrijsJaunslavietis/vendonAssignment/README.md

 App uses mock test data from tests.json file.
 Every request for this data is commented with start and end of block, where API function needs to be implemented in the future.

-As this application will serve as testing app, the main aspect for data modeling i used, were restriction for test sensitive data to be available before and while test is in progress.
+As this application will serve as testing app, the main aspect for data modeling i used, were restriction for assessment sensitive data to be available before and while assessment is in progress.

 Full tests mock data structure: